nathaneltitane/dextop/README.md

 ### Repositories:

-Dextop uses [Frobulator](https://github.com/nathaneltitane/frobulator), a custom shell parser and function library to handle the setup, colorize prompts and provide the user with an elegant, comprehensive and user-friendly experience, all while streamlining the scripting process and making redundant code a thing of the past!
+[Frobulator](https://github.com/nathaneltitane/frobulator) to streamline the scripts and make redundant code a thing of the past.

+[Termux](https://github.com/termux/termux-app) as the android shell provider application to make Dextop interface with your device.

+[GNU/Bash](https://github.com/gitGNU/gnu_bash) as the shell environment on top of which the scripts function.

 ### Projects: